kayl26/TextRetrieval_SearchEngines/assignment2/README.md

 ## Preprocessing Steps / How to Run the File

+* Ensure the data is in a folder called “data” in the current working directory

+* Run all the code in the order it appears

+### For the Positional Index

+* User will be prompted to enter a query

+* If the query does not match the conditions, they will be prompted to enter a query again

+* Results will be displayed

 ### To get the TF-IDF Matrix

 * The user will be prompted to enter a query up to 5 words and select enter.